A gassy baby is an unhappy baby.

 There are a few other things you can do when feeding your baby to help reduce gas.

-You can also try something like Little Remedies gas relief drops (click here to check price).
+You can also try something like Little Remedies gas relief drops (click here to check price on Amazon).
 You just add a few drops to these to every bottle, and it helps reduce the bubbles and gassiness.

 These often help a lot, especially when all of the other solutions don’t.
 It’s definitely worth a try, especially if you don’t want to switch formulas right away.